So you want to build a camper van? Great idea!

 Or you want the freedom of the open road and spend more time in nature.

-Whatever your reasons, one thing you shouldn’t underestimate is the time, skills, effort and costs involved in converting a van.
+Whatever your reasons, one thing you shouldn’t underestimate is the time, skills, effort, and costs involved in converting a van.

-There’s basically 3 ways to convert a van into a camper.
+There are three ways to convert a van into a camper.

 Camper van conversion companies might be the best way to get your build done if you don’t have the time or skills needed for a DIY project.

-The overall cost of the conversion will be higher than DIY projects but it’ll probably get finished far quicker.
+The overall cost of the conversion will be higher than DIY projects, but it’ll probably get finished far quicker.

 If you can afford it, you can outsource the entire job to one of the many camper van conversion companies.